The Preserve’s 20,000 acres hosts a great variety of ecosystems.

 Over half of The Preserve is blanketed by a mosaic of woodlands.
 The sheltered valleys and north facing hillsides host wide spreading canopies of evergreen coast live oak forests sprinkled with California-bay, Pacific madrones, and bigleaf maples.
-Tucked between the hills, where it is cooler and wetter, you may find towering redwoods growing beside an understory of tanoaks and California-bays.
-Weaving through the hills and valleys of this landscape are the riparian gallery forests filled with regal California sycamores, twisting California buckeyes, alders and a variety of willows.
+Tucked between the hills where it is cooler and wetter, towering redwoods grow beside an understory of tanoaks and California-bays.
+Riparian gallery forests filled with regal California sycamores, twisting California buckeyes, alders and willow weave through grasslands.

-Trees offer many ecological benefits that value human populations such as climate regulation, air purification, water filtration and fuel.
+Trees offer many ecological benefits that benefit humanity, such as climate regulation, air purification, water filtration and beauty.
 They are also important habitat for wildlife.
-From decaying trees providing nutrients to decomposers to the shelter offered by fire-hollowed redwoods; our forests are teaming with life, sometimes you need to know where to look for it.
+From decaying trees providing nutrients to decomposers to the shelter offered by fire-hollowed redwoods; our forests are teaming with life.

 Savannah and Grasslands